Receiving an insurance company’s denial letter for your accidental death and dismemberment benefits claim can come as a shock.

 By contrast, AD&D pays only in the event of accidental death or loss.
 If a truck T-bones you at an intersection, the AD&D policy should pay.
 However, if you have a massive heart attack, it may not.
 Since insurance companies are profit-making institutions seeking to take in more premium dollars than they pay out in benefit dollars, they prefer to deny your claim if they can.
 They will seek to find an intervening non-accident clause or at least try to argue that your injury did not result from an accident.

 As limited insurance policies, AD&D policies often exclude several conditions or actions from coverage under the policy.
 Insurers often word these exclusions in a manner that gives them a lot of room to interpret the exclusions and deny coverage.

 The wording of the exclusions may favor the insurance company, but don’t trust the insurance company’s word if it claims the policy excludes you.
 You will want an experienced AD&D lawyer who can verify whether those exclusions apply to you and fight for the benefits you deserve if they do not.

-Insurance companies even those overseeing plans governed by ERISA may attempt to avoid paying by alleging the policyholder was killed in one of the following ways, any of which would preclude payment on an AD&D policy:
+It may be necessary to hire an ERISA accidental death and dismemberment insurance attorney if the insurance company attempts to claim a policyholder caused their own accident or death.
+This is a common practice meant to deter policyholders from taking legal action.Insurance companies–even those overseeing plans governed by ERISA–may attempt to avoid paying by alleging the policyholder was killed in one of the following ways, any of which would preclude payment on an AD&D policy: